-7.1 No one should have to experience antisocial behaviour (ASB)
+7.1 No one should have to experience antisocial behaviour (ASB) and Hate Crime

-- We will raise awareness of ASB and encourage people to report. - We will publicise and promote the various services we provide to combat ASB. - We will encourage people to report ASB and make it possible for them to do this using a range of reporting methods. - We will seek to respond to each report of ASB as quickly as possible and, in any case, within our target (detailed in our procedure). - We will support victims of ASB to the extent that the seriousness of the matter requires.
+- We will raise awareness of ASB and Hate Crime and encourage people to report. - We will publicise and promote the various services we provide to combat ASB and Hate Crime. - We will encourage people to report ASB and Hate Crime and make it possible for them to do this using a range of reporting methods. - We will seek to respond to each report of ASB and Hate Crime as quickly as possible and, in any case, within our target (detailed in our procedure). - We will support victims of ASB and Hate Crime to the extent that the seriousness of the matter requires.

-7.2 Incidents of ASB will be treated seriously and dealt with professionally
+7.2 Incidents of ASB and Hate Crime will be treated seriously and dealt with professionally

-- We will assess (and periodically reassess) the seriousness of ASB reported to us and take action according to risk and target times. - We will treat all reports as confidential, sharing information only with other organisations that assist us throughout the management of a case (for example, the police and health care professionals) and observing data protection laws and information sharing agreements. - We will ensure that any criminal ASB reported to us is quickly passed on to the correct agency (the police); We will register each report of ASB we receive and give it a unique reference number.

-- We will appoint a named officer to lead on and investigate the incident, where appropriate. - We will explain our reasons, should we choose to take no further action on a report of ASB, and advise on self-help or other alternative courses of action whenever it is possible and appropriate to do this; We will continue to treat all reports as live until, in the opinion of the lead officer and the lead officer's manager, they can be closed, and the complainant notified. - We will respond promptly to complaints about our service and advise anyone not satisfied with the way in which their report was handled as to how to make a formal complaint; and We will provide a mechanism for victims of antisocial behaviour (ASB) to ask for a review of their case where they feel that either no action or inadequate action has taken place to tackle the reported problem, using the Community Trigger process.
+- We will assess (and periodically reassess) the seriousness of ASB reported to us and take action according to risk and target times. - Incidents of Hate Crime will automatically be dealt with as high risk cases. - We will treat all reports as confidential, sharing information only with other organisations that assist us throughout the management of a case (for example, the police and health care professionals) and observing data protection laws and information sharing agreements. - We will ensure that any criminal ASB (including Hate Crime) reported to us is quickly passed on to the correct agency (the police); We will register each report of ASB we receive and give it a unique reference number. - We will appoint a named officer to lead on and investigate the incident, where appropriate. - We will explain our reasons, should we choose to take no further action on a report of ASB, and advise on self-help or other alternative courses of action whenever it is possible and appropriate to do this; We will continue to treat all reports as live until, in the opinion of the lead officer and the lead officer's manager, they can be closed, and the complainant notified. - We will respond promptly to complaints about our service and advise anyone not satisfied with the way in which their report was handled as to how to make a formal complaint; and We will provide a mechanism for victims of ASB and Hate Crime to ask for a review of their case where they feel that either no action or inadequate action has taken place to tackle the reported problem, using the Community Trigger process.
 This process will instigate a review by the involved agencies of their multi-agency response to your reports.
 In order to start this process you need to have reported three separate incidents (within a month of their occurrence) within the past six months to the police or the council (you must apply within six months of the latest incident).
 The details of how to instigate this process can be found on the Councils website.

-7.3 ASB will be dealt with fairly and proportionately
+7.3 ASB and Hate Crime will be dealt with fairly and proportionately

-- We will deal with the most serious reports of ASB as a matter of urgency, especially where vulnerable people are involved, either as the complainant or the perpetrator. - We will use all available and appropriate powers to address and resolve ASB. - We will, with the consent of the people involved, refer suitable cases to mediation.
+- We will deal with the most serious and high-risk reports of ASB and Hate Crime as a matter of urgency, especially where vulnerable people are involved, either as the complainant or the perpetrator. - We will use all available and appropriate powers to address and resolve ASB and Hate Crime. - We will, with the consent of the people involved, refer suitable cases to mediation.